janklab/MCodeNavigator/README.md

 MProjectNavigator is written by <a href="https://apjanke.net">Andrew Janke</a>.
 Source code is available in the <a href="https://github.com/apjanke/MProjectNavigator">MProjectNavigator repo on GitHub</a>.

-Bug reports, feedback, and minor bug fix PRs are welcome.
+Bug reports, feedback, feature requests, and minor bug fix PRs are welcome.
 Please ask first (by [submitting an issue](https://github.com/apjanke/MProjectNavigator/issues)) before doing PRs for new features or behavior changes.
 This is a personal project, and I'm finicky about its behavior, so I wouldn't want you to waste time writing code that won't be accepted.

 See [Developing](doc/Developing.md) for details on hacking MProjectNavigator itself.